ecpalm/grizzly_issf/README.md

 `1b. fit_issf_summer.R` – Fit the final iSSF for the summer season.

-`1c. fit_issf_summer.R` – Fit the final iSSF for the fall season.
+`1c. fit_issf_fall.R` – Fit the final iSSF for the fall season.

 `2. simulate_from_issf.R` – Simulate a utilization distribution from the fitted spring season iSSF model.

-`3. save_final_UDs.R` – Save final utilization distributions by season, sex and disturbance scenario.# grizzly_issf
+`3. save_final_UDs.R` – Save final utilization distributions by season, sex and disturbance scenario.

 **FINAL UTILIZATION DISTRIBUTION RASTERS ARE IN** `outputs/maps/final`